 Every single dollar helps FIRST to offer the programs, resources, and opportunities to connect that so many families depend upon.
 Your contribution will help provide hope for our families in knowing that there is an organization solely to support and unite the ichthyosis community.

 Here are some of our recent accomplishments, all thanks to your generous donations and support.

-- 30 more families were able to attend the 2016 National Conference in June thanks to donations made to the National Conference Scholarship fund.
+- 30 more families were able to attend the 2016 National Conference in June of 2016 thanks to donations made to the National Conference Scholarship fund.

-- 13 new patient support conference calls have been scheduled for 2017, ranging from guidance for grandparents of those affected, to understanding occupational therapy, to how to navigate your way through health insurance.
+- 11 FIRST to Know patient support conference calls were held during 2017, ranging from guidance for grandparents of those affected, to understanding occupational therapy, to how to navigate your way through health insurance.

 - 16 FIRST to Know patient support conference calls are being planned for 2018 with details and opportunities to register coming soon

 - 10 patient support meetings were held in 2017 where nearly 300 members across the country could speak with medical experts, make new friends, and find new information regarding caring for their condition.